Noblechairs HERO Black Edition review

-With a price tag of £420, you can expect a lot from a gaming chair that's as expensive as the Noblechairs Hero, and thankfully in many ways it delivers.
+With its huge price tag, you can expect a lot from a gaming chair that's as expensive as the Noblechairs Hero, and thankfully in many ways it delivers.

 The Noblechairs Hero Black Edition gaming chair front (left) and rear (right)

-The noblechairs HERO Black Edition is one of the more expensive gaming chairs you can buy so comes with high expectations, and thankfully it delivers on several of them.
+The noblechairs Hero Black Edition is one of the more expensive gaming chairs you can buy, so it comes with high expectations, and thankfully it delivers on several of them.
 This is a large-format chair, made for taller, wider folks.
-The backrest rises to 90cm, and although the seat measurements have the same 32cm to 39cm central sitting area as most other chairs on test, the wings are almost non-existent, so you can sit comfortably on the full 52cm width of the seat.
+The backrest rises to 90cm, and although the seat measurements have the same 32cm to 39cm central sitting area as most other chairs I’ve tested recently, the wings are almost non-existent, so you can sit comfortably on the full 52cm width of the seat.

-Similarly, the shoulder wings have only a very modest bump to them, so your shoulders don’t feel restricted or pushed forwards.
-Perversely, though, the hip wings are still quite pronounced and not particularly wide, measuring 32cm at the backrest and 42cm at the tips of the wings, so those with wide wastes may feel a little hemmed into this chair.
+Similarly, the shoulder wings have only a very modest bump to them, so your shoulders don’t feel restricted or pushed forward.
+Perversely, though, the hip wings on this noblechairs offering are still quite pronounced and not particularly wide, measuring 32cm at the backrest and 42cm at the tips of the wings, so those with wide waists may feel a little hemmed into this chair.

-The overall effect, though, is of a chair that allows a little more room to manoeuvre compared with some, with room to spread out into a comfortable pose (unlike the AKRacing Masters Series Premium).
+The overall effect, though, is of a chair that allows a little more room to maneuver compared with some, with room to spread out into a comfortable pose, unlike the AKRacing Masters Series Premium.
 The open shoulder wings in particular allow for a better ‘shoulders-back’ posture.

 The Noblechairs Hero Black Edition gaming chair

 The built-in lumbar support also helps a great deal.
-While noblechairs does also include an elastic-strapped lumbar cushion that’s rather too firm, many people will find they can do away with it in favour of the built-in support.
+While noblechairs also includes an elastic-strapped lumbar cushion that’s rather too firm, many people will find they can do away with it in favor of the built-in support.
 That said, it’s not a very pronounced support.
 Tighten the knob on the side of the chair and the back of the chair in that area firms up, but it’s nowhere near the exaggerated support of lumbar cushions.
-We still found it sufficient for our needs though.
+I still found it sufficient for my needs, though.

 For neck support, this chair relies on a separate pillow, which at this price does feel a bit cheap – a sturdy mechanical system would be better here.
-Nonetheless, for this 6ft 2in tester, the cushion did sit perfectly, and it feels pleasant and squishy with a soft plush finish.
+Nonetheless, for this 6ft, 2-inch tester, the cushion did sit perfectly, and I found it feels pleasant and squishy with a soft plush finish.

 The Noblechairs Hero Black Edition gaming chair